USC Trojans football: 2022

 On November 28, 2021, Lincoln Riley was named the 30th head coach coming off of a five year stint at Oklahoma.
-First-year offensive coordinator Josh Henson and first-year defensive coordinator Alex Grinch are both intended to coach alongside him for the season.
+First-year offensive coordinator Josh Henson and first-year defensive coordinator Alex Grinch both intended to coach alongside him for the season.
 As of February 28, USC's recruiting class was ranked 65th among NCAA D1 schools.
-A notable incoming transfer is QB Caleb Williams, who reunites with Lincoln Riley from Oklahoma.
-The Trojans went on to improve dramatically over their 2021 season, going from finishing 4-8, to 10-1, and being ranked #5 in the AP poll as of Week 12.
-During Lincoln Riley's inaugural season, the Trojans racked up wins against Rice 66-14, Stanford 41-28, Fresno State 45-17, Oregon State 17-14, Arizona State 42-25, and Washington State 30-14 before losing a close match to #20 ranked Utah 43-42.
-After this setback, the Trojans would bounce back and go on to beat Arizona 45-37, California 41-35, Colorado 55-17, and #16 ranked UCLA 48-45, clinching them a spot in the Pac-12 Championship.
+A notable incoming transfer was Oklahoma QB Caleb Williams, who reunited with Riley.
+The Trojans went on to improve dramatically over their 2021 season, going from finishing 4–8, to 10–1, and being ranked #5 in the AP poll as of Week 12.
+During Riley's inaugural season, the Trojans racked up wins against Rice 66–14, Stanford 41–28, Fresno State 45–17, Oregon State 17–14, Arizona State 42–25, and Washington State 30–14 before losing a close match to #20 ranked Utah 43–42.
+After this setback, the Trojans would bounce back and go on to beat Arizona 45–37, California 41–35, Colorado 55–17, and #16 ranked UCLA 48–45, clinching them a spot in the Pac-12 Championship.

+2023

+USC football started their last year in the Pac-12 ranked #6 in the pre-season AP Poll.
+The team, under the coaching guidance of Lincoln Riley, and with the second year of on field leadership by quarterback Caleb Williams won four games (San Jose State, Nevada, Stanford, and Arizona State) by impressive margins with over 40 offensive points on the board resulting in a bump in the polls to #5.

+USC won its next two games against Colorado and Arizona, scoring 40 offensive points.
+But the winning margins were squashed to only 7 and 2 points, respectively, with the Trojans' 43-41 3OT win against Arizona on October 7, 2023.
+These close results dropped USC's ranking to #10.
+USC lost five of its six next games, ending the season outside the top 25 with an overall record of 7-5 and a conference record of 5-4.

+Entering the season, Williams was the favorite to win the Heisman Trophy for the second year in a row, but after a disappointing second half of the season, he was eliminated from contention leading into the December ceremony.

+USC played #16 Louisville in the 2023 Holiday Bowl without Williams, who instead turned his focus to the NFL draft.
+The Trojans ended up winning the game 42–28, with Miller Moss throwing a record 6 touchdown passes in the process.